Terror Inc.: Publication history

 Terror was created for Marvel's Epic Comics line as part of writer Chichester's Shadowline Saga of three interconnected titles.
 There were no superheroes in this world, but rather powerful, ageless beings known as "Shadows".
 In St. George #2 (August 1988), Chichester and co-writer Margaret Clark introduced a green-skinned killer who acted as the enforcer for the Ravenscore crime family, one of the books' recurring villains.

-According to Chichester, Marvel contacted him about bringing Shreck from the Shadowline books into the mainstream Marvel Universe to serve as a platform for reinventing and reintroducing the company's 1970's horror characters, such as Werewolf by Night and Morbius, but subsequent publishing plans changed directions.
+According to Chichester, Marvel contacted him about bringing Shreck from the Shadowline books into the mainstream Marvel Universe to serve as a platform for reinventing and reintroducing the company's 1970s horror characters, such as Werewolf by Night and Morbius, but subsequent publishing plans changed directions.

 The series Terror, Inc. was set for 15 issues but only ran for 13 issues, cover-dated July 1992 to July 1993.
 After guest-starring in Wolverine #58 and the "Dead Man's Hand" Daredevil/Punisher crossover, Terror next appeared in 2006's "League of Losers" storyline in Marvel Team-Up.
 He later appeared in Deadpool Vol. 6 issues #1 to #17.
 He also appeared in a mini around the same time called "Deadpool & the Mercs for Money".

 Terror, Inc. editor Marc McLaurin maintained that Shreck and Terror are different characters.
 Writer Dan Chichester said: "Shreck was Terror and Terror was Shreck ... but for the fact that Terror got to develop more of a backstory as time went on".

 The comic books themselves gave no confirmation either way.
 Eventually, the Official Handbook of the Marvel Universe Horror 2005 confirmed that the two were in fact the same being.